XavierCLL/Jaziku/docs/installation.rst

        "easy_install clint"
 ..
 [2] this is need for interpolation for maps
 ..
 [3] this is for make maps, ignore this and hpgl if you don't need maps

+    Note: Sure that the version of these packages are for python version 2.6 or 2.7

 Download Jaziku (egg version)
 -----------------------------